-Stipulation reference Outreach obligation Paragraph 33(a) Solicit CDBG proposals that would AFFH from community leaders and public interest groups Paragraph 33(b) Advertise rights of persons to redress allegations of discrimination Paragraph 33(c) Create and fund campaigns to broaden support for fair and affordable housing and to promote fair and equitable distribution of housing in all communities, including public outreach specifically addressing the benefits of mixed-income housing and racially and ethnically integrated communities Paragraph 33(d) Educate realtors, condo/coop boards and landlords with respect to fair and affordable housing activities Paragraph 33(h) Pay for consultants and public education, outreach and advertising to AFFH out of County resources and CDBG funds over five years, excluding the funding dedicated to the development of housing as set forth in Paragraphs 2, 3 and 5 of the Stipulation, in an amount not less than \$400,000
+Stipulation reference Outreach obligation Paragraph 33(a) Solicit CDBG proposals that would AFFH from community leaders and public interest groups Paragraph 33(b) Advertise rights of persons to redress allegations of discrimination Paragraph 33(c) Create and fund campaigns to broaden support for fair and affordable housing and to promote fair and equitable distribution of housing in all communities, including public outreach specifically addressing the benefits of mixed-income housing and racially and ethnically integrated communities Paragraph 33(d) Educate realtors, condo/coop boards and landlords with respect to fair and affordable housing activities Paragraph 33(h) B(h) Pay for consultants and public education, outreach and advertising to AFFH out of County resources and CDBG funds over five years, excluding the funding dedicated to the development of housing as set forth in Paragraphs 2, 3 and 5 of the Stipulation, in an amount not less than \$400,000

 Summary of Action: The County has evaluated its existing contracts with HUD-certified housing counseling agencies and the existing opportunities within County resources to provide these resources.
 A meeting was conducted with the County's new Communications Director to begin the process of developing a comprehensive advertising and education campaign.
+A Fair Housing Outreach and Education Plan is attached as Appendix H-1(i).

 With regard to compliance with Paragraphs 33(b), 33(c), and 33(d), and 33(h) of the Stipulation, the County is preparing a plan of action for increased public education, outreach and advertising in the realm of fair housing, housing discrimination and housing opportunity as required by the Stipulation.
 The County will include in future reporting an accounting of the actions taken and amounts spent in furtherance of its Paragraph 33(h) obligations.
-The County intends to complete the implementation of the Centralized Intake Tool, referenced in Section G(2), above, before proceeding with the Paragraph 33(h) efforts to ensure that a systematic, online tool is operational and available as a resource for those persons whose interest is captured by the County's comprehensive educational and outreach efforts and so that branding of the program materials precedes individual efforts.
-Consideration is being given to hiring an advertising agency with experience in outreach to underrepresented populations.
+The County will complete the implementation of the Centralized Intake Tool, referenced in Section G(2), above, simultaneously with Paragraph 33(h) efforts.
+The County wants to ensure that a systematic, online tool is operational and available as a resource for those persons whose interest is captured by the County's comprehensive educational and outreach efforts and so that branding of the program materials precedes individual efforts.